liquinlab/elm-smile/docs/developing.md

 which organizes files into "chunks" the reflect common dependencies across different pages of a site.

-## Autofill and Data Faking

-When you are developing your project it can be helpful to "fake" data from a component.

 ## Merging changes to the template into your existing project

 Because Smile is still being developed, there may be changes to the Smile